Appearance-based Gaze Estimation With Deep Learning: A Review and Benchmark: Deep Gaze Estimation From Appearance

-We also summarizes and categorize the existing CNN-based gaze estimation methods in \Tref{tab:summary}.
-Note that, many methods do not specify a platform~\cite{Zhang_2015_CVPR,Cheng_2020_AAAI}.
-We categorize these methods all into "computer" in the row of platform.
-In summary, there is an increasing trend in developing supervised or semi-/self-/un-supervised CNN structures to estimate gaze.
-More recent research interests shift to different calibration approaches through domain adaptation or user-unaware data collection.
+\Tref{tab:summary} summarizes the existing CNN-based gaze estimation methods.
+Note that many methods do not specify a platform~\cite{Zhang_2015_CVPR,Cheng_2020_AAAI}.
+Thus, we categorize these methods into the platform of "computer".
+In general, there is an increasing trend in developing supervised or semi-/self-/un-supervised CNN structures to estimate gaze.
+Many recent research interests shift to different calibration approaches through domain adaptation or user-unaware data collection.
 The first CNN-based gaze direction estimation method is proposed by Zhang \etal in 2015~\cite{Zhang_2015_CVPR}, the first CNN-based PoG estimation method is proposed by Krafka \etal in 2016~\cite{Krafka_2016_CVPR}.
 These two studies both provide large-scale gaze datasets, the MPIIGaze and the GazeCapture, which have been widely used for evaluating gaze estimation algorithms in later studies.